-Your dependent children who are 19 and older are eligible to be included in your medical and dental plans and most life benefit plans until they turn 26.
+Your dependent children who are 19 and older are eligible to be included in your medical plan until they turn 26.
 However, if your dependent is covered under his or her employer-sponsored health plan, you must notify DMBA of the coverage.
 That coverage will be the dependent's primary coverage.